ibm-cloud-docs/speech-to-text-data/output.md

 -   Times
 -   Series of digits and numbers
 -   Phone numbers
--   Currency values
+-   Currency values (for US English and Spanish)
--   Internet email and web addresses
+-   Internet email and web addresses (for US English and Spanish, and only in some cases)

 You set the `smart_formatting` parameter to `true` to enable smart formatting.
 By default, the service does not perform smart formatting.

 The service applies smart formatting only to the final transcript of a recognition request.
 It applies smart formatting just before it returns the results to the client, when text normalization is complete.
 The conversion makes the transcript more readable and enables better post-processing of the transcription results.

+Hesitation markers and disfluencies can adversely impact the results of smart formatting.
+Fillers such as "uhm" and "uh" can disrupt the conversion of phrases and strings.
+For more information, see [Hesitation markers](/docs/speech-to-text-data?topic=speech-to-text-data-basic-response#hesitation).

 ### Punctuation (US English)
 {: #smartFormattingPunctuation}